beroukhim-lab/SVsig/README.md

 ## Tutorial

-To ensure that SVsig is installed and running properly, we will run the file in `data/merged_1.6.1.csv`.
+To ensure that SVsig is installed and running properly, we will run the file in `data/TUTORIAL_rearrangements.csv`.
 Change the following parameters:

 - **bin_length**: 5e6
 - **FDR_THRESHOLD**: 0.01

-Runtime will be about XX minutes (on standard laptop with 16GB RAM).
-The expected output file is shown at `EXAMPLE_pcawg_hitsalljunctions.txt`.
+Runtime was measured to be around 7 minutes on a standard laptop with 16GB RAM.
+The expected output file is shown at `results/TUTORIAL_hitsalljunctions_fdr0.01_1e6bins.txt`.

+To recreate the results in the manuscript from SVSig-2D, use the `data/merged_1.6.1.csv` file, which includes the 300,000 rearrangements from the PCAWG cohort.
+Additionally, use the following parameters:

+- **bin_length**: 5e5
+- **FDR_THRESHOLD**: 0.1

+## Troubleshooting

+Common issues with running _SVSig_ often involve the number of rearrangements in your dataset.
+SVSig requires a large number of rearrangements since they become sparse once distributed across the genome-wide adjacency matrix.
+Additionally, at least one rearrangement needs to exist on every chromosome.
+Ideally, there are at least 100,000 rearrangements in your dataset, although we have run _SVSig_ with data containing only 50,000 rearrangements.
+For smaller datasets, we recommend increasing the bin_length parameter and increasing the FDR.

+Another option for smaller datsets is generating and loading in the background model using the PCAWG rearrangements (provided in this repo).
+Afterwards, rearrangements in the new dataset that occur at a higher frequency than the PCAWG background rate can be detected.